Two Birds Yoga Training

 SCHOLARSHIPS

-Two Birds Yoga Training provides four scholarships per training.
+Two Birds Yoga Training provides two scholarships per training.

 Two scholarships are available to anyone interested in applying, and awarded on a need-basis, up to 35% off tuition.